The Importance Of Brand When Marketing For Manufacturers

 - Gearing Marketing Messages to Your Audience – most often we are targeting engineers, designers and purchasing agents.
 We work to promote how your company delivers more than the competition, messaging that speaks directly to their pain points and needs.

-- Providing Technical Resources – when educating your clients about the technicalities of your products and services you create value and incentive to work with you.
-Perhaps its design assistance, sometimes its online information about material considerations, or it can even be a blog post helping them to troubleshoot a problem.
+- Providing Technical Resources – when educating your clients about the technicalities of your products and services, you create value and incentive to work with your company.
+Perhaps it’s design assistance, sometimes it’s online information about material considerations, or it can even be a blog post helping them to troubleshoot a problem.
 Demonstrating that you are ready to work with your customers and that you provide solutions to their unique challenges, develops good, ongoing relationships.

 - Considering Proprietary Information & Compliance – while as marketers we want to tell all the great stories we hear from our clients, we realize it’s just as important to know when we need to withhold.
 We also understand the critical value of proprietary information.
 We work with clients to help craft messages and PR opportunities that promote unique capabilities, while not divulging trade secrets.
 We work to ensure messaging is compliant with certification requirements – such as ISO or MIL – so the language is correct.
 Stifel Marcin works to learn about your business, so we can help market your brand and your story, without telling too much.

 - Leveraging Technology & Media – we realize that marketing for manufacturing clients needs to be as innovative as the products and services you provide.
 We work to help manufacturing and industrial clients realize the value of innovative marketing technologies such as apps, and fresh marketing opportunities like social media marketing, to promote their message.
 We work best with clients when we can craft a complete strategic marketing plan.